Do you crave for salted foods ?

-Food high in salt like meats, fish, pickled foods and typical Indian dishes have increased the risk of nasopharyngeal cancer in the upper throat behind the nose.
+Food high in salts like meats, fish, pickled foods and typical Indian dishes have increased the risk of nasopharyngeal cancer in the upper throat behind the nose.
 This incidence has been recorded at two to six per cent, according to the clinical evaluations from 12 major cancer registries in the country.
 The incidence of gastric cancer has been recorded at 6.8 to eight per cent, which is an alarming number.

 Nasopharyngeal cancer is found among those aged between 15-25 and 50-60, while gastric cancers are seen in those 60 years and above.

-Dr P. Vijay Anand Reddy, director, Apollo Cancer Hospital explains, “Majority of the patients are diagnosed too late because of the non-specific symptoms of both these cancers.
+Dr P. Vijay Anand Reddy, Director, Apollo Cancer Hospital explains, “Majority of the patients are diagnosed too late because of the non-specific symptoms of both these cancers.
 Hence regular screening is recommended to detect at the earliest.”